* I am a Decorart blogger and received free product for the completion of this project. All opinions expressed in this post are 100% my own.

 In all, I love my changing table turned bar cart that I painted with Americana Decor Chalky Finish paint!
 My project turned an old piece of furniture that was taking up space into a really beautiful and useful object!

-This project was shared at the Creative Spark Link Up Party.
+This project was shared at the Get Your DIY On and Creative Spark Link Up Party.